History > Soviet Rule 1918 - 1941

 Disagreements between the Executive Committee of the Council of Deputies of Volga German colonies and the provincial Councils of Deputies were settled by the Council of People’s Commissars and the Central Executive Committee.

-One of leaders of the Volga German ASSR was Adam Johann Reichert, a native of Norka, who served as the Chairman of Regional Executive Committee of the Council of Deputies of the Volga German colonies.
+One of the Volga German ASSR leaders was Adam Johann Reichert, a native of Norka, who served as the Chairman of the Regional Executive Committee of the Council of Deputies of the Volga German colonies.

 Disagreements between the Executive Committee of the Council of Deputies of Volga German colonies and the provincial Councils of Deputies were settled by the Council of People’s Commissars and the Central Executive Committee.

-One of leaders of the Volga German ASSR was Adam Johann Reichert, a native of Norka, who served as the Chairman of Regional Executive Committee of the Council of Deputies of the Volga German colonies.
+One of the Volga German ASSR leaders was Adam Johann Reichert, a native of Norka, who served as the Chairman of the Regional Executive Committee of the Council of Deputies of the Volga German colonies.

-The decree specified that the cultural life of German colonists, including the use of their mother tongue at schools, autonomy in local administration, courts, and social life, was not subject to any limitations, in accordance with the Soviet Constitution.
+The decree specified that the cultural life of German colonists, including the use of their mother tongue at schools, autonomy in local administration, courts, and social life, was not subject to any limitations under the Soviet Constitution.

 From 1926 to 1928, the government built a cooperative store, an agricultural credit cooperative, two primary schools, and a reading room in Norka.
-Prior to World War II, four collective farms were founded and all private farms were discontinued.
-New developments in Norka included a power plant, hospital, secondary school, an orphanage, a day nursery, and a library.
+Four collective farms were founded before World War II, and all private farms were discontinued.
+New developments in Norka included a power plant, a hospital, a secondary school, an orphanage, a day nursery, and a library.

-On February 3, 1930 a special regional commission was formed to focus on the liquidation of the kulaks.
-This was class warfare aimed at suppressing and eliminating those with anti-Soviet views, those who employed others, and so called "wealthy" farmers.
+On February 3, 1930, a special regional commission was formed to focus on liquidating the kulaks.
+This was class warfare aimed at suppressing and eliminating those with anti-Soviet views, those who employed others, and so-called "wealthy" farmers.
 Kulaks were arrested and subjected to trials with predetermined outcomes.
 They were often killed, exiled to Siberia, or moved to remote locations outside of the collective farms.

 Articles 110 and 111 described the coat of arms and the flag.
 The coat of arms was published for the first time on the front page of the newspaper "Bolshevik" (published in Engels) on July 10, 1937.